 IIED works to help support southern countries as they adapt to climate change and the extreme weather events it brings.
 We do this by supporting partner organisations and experts that offer climate change adaptation training, advocacy and capacity building.

-IIED helped set up the International Centre for Climate Change and Development (ICCCAD), an organisation providing world class training on climate change and development, with a focus on adaptation to climate change.
-Based at the Independent University, Bangladesh (IUB), and established in 2010, it is the first such specialist training institution working in a developing country.
-ICCCAD provides training that draws on local experience, knowledge and research into climate change adaptation in Bangladesh — one of the countries worst affected by climate change.
+IIED helped set up the International Centre for Climate Change and Development (ICCCAD), an organisation providing world class training on climate change and development, with a special focus on climate change adaptation.
+Established in 2010, and based at the Independent University, Bangladesh (IUB), ICCCAD is the first such specialist training institution working in a developing country.
+It provides training that draws on local experience, knowledge and research into climate change adaptation in Bangladesh — one of the countries worst affected by climate change.

-As part of the broader Southern Voices Programme, which aims to strengthen climate policy networks in Africa, Asia, Latin America and the Pacific, CLACC is conducting advocacy work, policy monitoring and activities that raise public awareness about climate change in particularly vulnerable countries.
-Read more about CLACC's work.
+As part of the wider Southern Voices programme that is designed to strengthen climate policy networks in Africa, Asia, Latin America and the Pacific, CLACC conducts advocacy work and undertakes policy monitoring and awareness raising activities in vulnerable countries.

 In 2012, IIED and Southern Voices published a report detailing the tools and tactics advocacy groups in the South use to influence policy responses to climate change at international, regional, national and sub-national levels.